 Liebherr assures its crane can switch from one boom to another within a few minutes.
 The machinery trolley and spreader rotate with the cabin, enabling the http://www.amez.org/soft-gel-viagra-tablets operator to directly face the vessel in operation, it says.
-It adds the STS can work on one side of the pier while having the opposite boom raised to look there allow berthing and unberthing on the other side of the pier.
+It adds the STS can work on one side of the pier while having the opposite boom raised to allow berthing and unberthing on the other side of the pier.

 “The double boom crane design was a unique engineering project in terms of innovation and scale,” comments Liebherr’s Managing Director, Pat O’Leary.

-“The result of the cooperation with Liebherr in the development of viagra online switzerland this crane type has been quite satisfactory,” considers Xavier Soucheiron, CEO of Grup TCB.
+“The result of the cooperation with Liebherr in the get free viagra development of this crane type has been quite satisfactory,” considers Xavier Soucheiron, CEO of Grup TCB.
 “It shows also our commitment to find solutions that adapt perfectly to the operational requirements of viagra online switzerland the ports where we do operate our terminals as well as our commitment to invest in new technology in order to ensure maximum operational and cost efficiency.”

 The double boom cranes are not the first Liebherr cranes purchased by Grup TCB for the Aliaga port.
 They join two Liebherr Mobile Harbour Cranes which have been at the port since 2008.